allegheny-college-ls-591-fall-2024/course-materials/Week6-MathematicalOperations/activity-jeopardy/board.md

 - Paper and calculators and notes may be used, but no code or python
 - The instructors can provide help, but then we get half the points!
+- Buzz in once your team has an answer - https://www.multibuzz.app/
-- Finished questions will be marked on the board
+- Finished questions will be marked on the whiteboard
-- Team scores will be marked on the board
+- Team scores will be marked on the whiteboard
-- Instructor scores will be marked on the board
+- Instructor scores will be marked on the whiteboard